Fierrabras (opera): Performance history

 On May 7, 1835 (seven years after Schubert's death), at the Theater in der Josefstadt, Vienna, a concert version of several numbers was staged.
 The work is generally considered to suffer from an extremely weak libretto.
 Its first full performance was not until 1897, despite "much magnificent music in Schubert’s score", when it was given at the Hoftheater Karlsruhe under the direction of Felix Mottl.
 The 1897 performance was edited by Mottl for the tastes of the day, resulting in scenes being cut, and ballet interludes injected into the performance.

 In the 20th century, the opera received a radio broadcast from Brussels on January 14, 1926.
 A London concert on November 6, 1938, featured excerpts from the work.
 An abridged version of the opera was given in a 1959 radio broadcast from Bern, and later issued on record.
 The first British performance was a Radio 3 broadcast on April 10, 1971.

 Concert versions of the opera were presented in 1978 in Perugia, and in 1980 in Aachen, and staged revivals (presumably of the Mottl version) took place in the early 1980s in Philadelphia, Augsburg, and Hermance.

 In 1988, Claudio Abbado directed performances of a complete staging of the opera (likely the first performances that used all of Schubert's music) at the Theater an der Wien, which formed the basis of the first complete recording of the work.

-"Fierrabras" was also performed at La Scala in Milan in the 2022-2023 season.
+Fierrabras was also performed at La Scala in Milan in the 2022–2023 season.
 The production had a contemporary approach, with a director who reinterpreted the story while maintaining the romantic essence of the opera, accompanied by an evocative scenography.

+Instrumentation

+The opera is scored for two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, timpani, and strings.